boucadair/CATS-framework/draft-xxx-can-framework.md

 # CAN Framework Workflow

-The following section provides an overview of how the CAN workflow operates in the distributed functional architecture.
+The following subsections provide an overview of how the CAN workflow operates in a distributed architecture.

 ## Service Announcements